Mary S. Sherman: Death

 On July 21, 1964, firefighters responding to a call from Sherman's neighbors discovered her body beneath a burning mattress in her apartment on St. Charles Avenue in New Orleans.
 The coroner classified Sherman's death as a homicide citing lethal stab wounds and severe burns to her upper torso and right arm.

 Police stated that her purse was missing and somebody had attempted to pry open a jewelry box on the premises.
-Her car would be discovered hours later abandoned on a city street several blocks from the crime scene.
+Her car was discovered hours later, abandoned on a city street several blocks from the crime scene.